weaponsforge/livereload-webpack/README.md

 1. Add breakpoints in the JavaScript (`*.js`) files inside webpack's app directory entry point at the `"src/"` directory.

-2. Copy the following VSCode launch configurations (`launch.json`):
+2. Copy the following VSCode launch configurations to the `/.vscode/launch.json` file's `configurations[]` array:

    **Debug with MS Edge**